slarmoo/.github/profile/webServices/express/express.md

    ![HTTP request](httpRequestSequenceDiagram.jpg)

-When you are done write a description of something you found interesting to the Canvas assignment.
+When you are done executing the above commands copy the output from the console window and paste it into the Canvas assignment.